georgegoldman/metamuse/README.md

-# Collaborative NFT Art Creation Platform
+# MetaMuse

 ## Overview
-The **Collaborative NFT Art Creation Platform** is a decentralized application that allows artists to collaboratively create digital artwork in real-time, mint it as a non-fungible token (NFT) on Lisk, and distribute fractional ownership using Arbitrum.
+The **MetaMuse** is a decentralized application that allows artists to collaboratively create digital artwork in real-time, mint it as a non-fungible token (NFT) on Lisk, and distribute fractional ownership using Arbitrum.
 This platform ensures transparent royalty distribution and shared ownership, empowering artists to collaborate creatively and securely.

 ## Table of Contents
 - [Overview](#overview)